 - Trump Claims U.S. Outpaces World in Coronavirus Testing

 - No one could have seen [the pandemic] coming.
 (Trump was briefed on the outbreak in China as early as December.)

 - The ban on travel from China was very effective.
 (40,000 people arrived on direct flights from China after the ban was announced.)

-We could go on and on about the many lies of omission and commission about the SARS-CoV-2 pandemic that has now infected more than 8 million people and killed more than 215,000.
+We could go on and on about the many lies of omission and commission about the SARS-CoV-2 pandemic that has now infected more than 27 million people and caused ~465,000 in the US to date.